Degrees

-On research leave for the 2022-23 academic year.
+EMAILOn research leave for the 2025-26 academic year.

-Dr. Susan Bigelow Reynolds is a Catholic theologian and ethnographer whose research examines the intersection of ecclesiology and lived Catholicism in contexts of diversity, marginality, and suffering.
-Her forthcoming monograph, People Get Ready: Ritual, Solidarity, and Lived Ecclesiology in Catholic Roxbury (Fordham University Press, 2023), draws on years of parish-based ethnographic research in Boston to examine the question of community in a racially and culturally diverse church, arguing for the retrieval of solidarity as an ecclesial virtue.
-Her work has also examined public ritual, urban Catholic practice, parish closures and congregational change, migration, motherhood and pregnancy loss, and the Catholic clergy sexual abuse crisis.
+Dr. Susan Reynolds is a Catholic theologian and ethnographer whose research examines the intersection of ecclesiology and lived practice.
+Her first book, People Get Ready: Ritual, Solidarity, and Lived Ecclesiology in Catholic Roxbury (Fordham University Press, 2023), won the 2024 Best Book Award by the College Theology Society.
+People Get Ready draws on years of parish-based fieldwork in Boston to examine the question of community in a racially and culturally diverse church, arguing for the retrieval of solidarity as an ecclesial virtue.
+Her 2023 article, “‘I Will Surely Have You Deported:’ Undocumenting Clergy Sexual Abuse in an Immigrant Community” (Religion and American Culture) was awarded both the Catherine Mowry LaCugna Award for New Scholars by the Catholic Theological Society of America and the New Scholar Essay Prize for Catholic Studies in the Americas by Fordham University’s Curran Center for American Catholic Studies.
+Her current book project, a wide-ranging study of stations of the cross on the edges of church and society, is supported by a grant from the Louisville Institute.

 “‘This is not nostalgia:’ Contesting the Politics of Sentimentality in Boston’s 2004 Parish Closure Protests,” U.S. Catholic Historian 41, no. 1 (2023): 71-92.